Somethings1/fintrack/readme.md

 Got the access token and fresh token to work, so authentication is basically done.
 Maybe I have to add some login-related features in the future, but it handles the basics well enough.
+Oh and also: it's so fun spending an entire day just to know that I have to use a proxy in package.json to make the cookie thingies work in safari.
+Good job, apple.